 Buying a used car can be a great way to get a good deal on a vehicle, but it’s essential to factor in the car insurance cost before you make a purchase to stay within your budget.

 You’ll need car insurance to buy a car.
-All states, except New Hampshire and Virginia, require you to purchase car insurance — and even in New Hampshire and Virginia, you’re financially liable in an accident.
+All states except New Hampshire require you to purchase car insurance — and even in New Hampshire, you’re financially liable for an accident.
+Keep reading to learn how much you’ll pay for car insurance on a used car.

 Used car insurance calculator

 Use our used car insurance calculator below to find average rates for more than 3,500 used car models from 2006 to 2020.
-Input your car year, make and model, and state of residence to determine how much you can expect to pay for used car insurance.
+Input your car year, make/model and state of residence to determine how much you can expect to pay for used car insurance.

 Average INSURANCE RATES for your USED CAR